 In 2019, a staggering 93 percent of Internet users watched online videos at least once a month.
 And while Facebook narrowly bested YouTube in total active users last year, YouTube remained the most active social platform, with people watching more than a billion hours of videos every day — that’s more than they watched Netflix and Facebook videos combined.

 When it comes to getting new information, learning something, or being entertained, the majority of people today now prefer to watch a video over reading text.
 And watching online videos has never been more popular.
 Over the last 5 years, online video viewership has also started to eat into the total time Americans spend watching television.

-YouTube Isn’t Always the Best Option
+YouTube Isn’t Always the Best Platform for Hosting Your Videos

 And perhaps even more importantly, a number of other online video platforms have evolved to meet the needs of businesses and academic institutions — organizations that often need a means to support video in ways that are different from what consumer-focused YouTube has to offer.
 Consider the following video trends: